-Engagements in 2010 and 2011 include a return to Avery Fisher Hall in Henry Cowell’s Atlantis with the American Symphony Orchestra, Monteverdi’s Vespro della beata Vergine (1610) with the Dayton Symphony Orchestra, a performance of Romanzen aus L. Tiecks Magelone by Johannes Brahms at Dickinson College, and a chamber music program entitled Kunst macht frei: Pearls of Terezin at Kutztown University, Gettysburg College, and Dickinson College.
-His performance of Atlantis with the American Symphony Orchestra was released on iTunes in October, and his recording of Jeremy Gill’s song cycle Helian, with the composer at the piano, will be released by Albany Records early in the new year.
+Recent Orchestral engagements include a return to Avery Fisher Hall in Henry Cowell’s Atlantis with the American Symphony Orchestra, Monteverdi’s Vespro della beata Vergine (1610) with the Dayton Symphony Orchestra; a recital program with soprano JeAnne Moniz Swinley entitled An Unquiet Spirit: Madams, Madmen, and Other Unsavory Characters in New Orleans, LA, and a chamber music program entitled Kunst macht frei: Pearls of Terezin at Kutztown University, Gettysburg College, and Dickinson College.

 Also acclaimed for his portrayal of roles in the standard repertory, Mr. Hays’ has sung principle roles in Don Giovanni (Don Giovanni), Le Nozze di Figaro (Count, Figaro), Die Zauberflöte (Papageno), Cosi Fan Tutte (Guglielmo), Das Rheingold (Donner), La Boheme (Marcello, Schaunard), L’Elisir d’Amore (Belcore), Giulio Cesare (Achilla), Deidamia (Fenice), L’Italiana in Algeri (Taddeo), La Cenerentola (Dandani), La Gazza Ladra (Fernando), I Pagliacci (Silvio), Fidelio (Fernando), Albert Herring (Sid, Vicar), Béatrice et Bénédict (Somarone), and others, with companies that include The Washington Opera, Central City Opera, The Lyric Opera of Kansas City, The Caramoor Festival, Connecticut Opera, Connecticut Grand Opera and Orchestra, Opera de la Colombia, Cape Town Opera, Syracuse Opera, Greensboro Opera Company, The Oklahoma Mozart Festival, The Utah Festival Opera Company, Eugene Opera, and Yale Opera.